timothytoth/User-Preferences-Steam-Marketplace/README.md

 Given the scarcity of publicly available resources, I strategically selected the Steam marketplace as my target for investigation.
 Being an avid video game enthusiast, I thoroughly enjoy immersing myself in various gaming experiences and engaging with friends.
 Thus, it seemed only natural to undertake a study that sheds light on the determinants of positive ratings within this vibrant ecosystem.

 # About the Data
-* One dataset: "df.csv" (contains

-* Created a model that determines the impact video game features have on the total positive rating for a game within the steam marketplace
-* Dataset is from Kaggle that was gathered around May 2019 from the Steam Store using SteamSpy Api’s uncleaned 27000 video games
-*
+* One dataset: steam.csv was downloaded from kaggle steam.csv has 27,076 Rows and 18 features.
+Which were relating to a video games individualistic game features and user playtime.

+# What are video game features and why use them?
+All video games in the steam marketplace are given game features to describe the overall game.
+Such as price, average playtime, devolopers, categories, total achievements, platforms its available on, price, release date, genres

+# Objective
+In this project, I want to specifically explore if the preseance of achievements affects the predicted value of positive ratings for a video game within the steam marketplace.
+Furthermore I will be putting to the test, if the presence of early access release games and free to play have a postive or negative effect as well.
+I want to explore the consumer behavor and preferences in the video game industry.
+To accomplish this, I will be running a weighted least squares regression